snolot/noise-skin/README.md

 # Noise-Skin

-Three.js experiment for with particles using GPU rendering
+Three.js experiment with particles animated using SkinnedMesh animation in glb file.

 ## Description